Projectively and affinely invariant PDEs on hypersurfaces: Stabilizers of the --action on

-Before passing to the application of Theorem \ref{thMAIN1}, it is convenient to prove the analogous result for the affine case: indeed, after that, the two cases go on in parallel, due to the fact that the structure of the model fiber of $J^3$ over $J^2$ does not feel the topology of the underlying manifold, that has changed from $\p^{n+1}$ to $\mathbb{A}^{n+1}$.
+\end{remark} It is indeed convenient, before passing to the application of Theorem \ref{thMAIN1}, to prove the analogous result for the affine case: after that, the two cases will go on in parallel, due to the fact that the structure of the model fiber of $J^3$ over $J^2$ does not feel the topology of the underlying manifold, that has changed from $\p^{n+1}$ to $\mathbb{A}^{n+1}$.